Building a healthier feed: Private location trace intersection driven feed recommendations: Discussion

 \subsection{Social rankings gamability}

-Many existing social \& information feeds have resulted in content creators working to `game the feed through optimizing their content to match the algorithm.
-Examples of this include the field of search engine optimization~\cite{SharmaSearch}, increased video lengths on YouTube, and the increasing salaciousness of headlines to grab attention (so-called clickbait)~\cite{rieis2015breaking,gardiner2015you}.
+Many existing social and information feeds have resulted in content creators working to `game' the feed through optimizing their content to match the algorithm.
 In contrast, the ranking proposed here deliberately makes it hard to promote oneself more widely than deserved.
-In general, if people are honest, the feed will be representative of who matters to them.

-Conversely, if individuals try to game the system by sharing many location points, they're penalized.
-Donald Trump \& Kim Kardashian, or other popular influencers, can't be everywhere at once to be seen on everyone's feed, and even if they fraudulently share their location as being everywhere, that would be penalized by the ranking.
-Showing few, specific and high-resolution places is the best way to appear prominently in the feeds of those you're most likely to bond with.
-As a result, the `fitness' of any given person in the algorithm is fundamentally limited, stopping the possibility of dominant agents emerging.
+If individuals try to game the system by sharing many location points, they're penalized.
+Popular influencers can't be everywhere at once to be seen on everyone's feed, and even if a user fabricates a large amount of location data, that would be penalized during normalization.
+Showing few high-resolution places is the best way to appear in the feeds of those you're most likely to bond with.
+As a result, the `fitness' of any given person in the algorithm is fundamentally limited, stopping the possibility of dominant agents emerging~\cite{Lera2020PredictionAP}.